cwmccurdy/quantumGrid/README.rst

 =====

-Exterior Complex Scaled Finite-Element Element Discrete Variable Representation grid for general physics problems. quantumGrid is a package for solving a 1-D Schrodinger equation for an arbitrary potential.
+Exterior Complex Scaled Finite-Element Element Discrete Variable Representation grid for general physics problems. quantumGrid is a package for solving a 1-D Schrödinger equation for an arbitrary potential.

 Motivation